 If your surname by Scottish descent is Wood or any of its variations;

 if you are the partner or a descendant of someone of the Name;

 if you support our Aims listed below,

 You are welcome to be a member of this Society.

-Representing an ancient clan whose continuing line of Fifer and Aberdeenshire chiefs dates back at least to the early 15th. century and probably much earlier, the Society is here to promote the spirit of clan fellowship, Scottish traditions and friendly relations with other clan societies.
+Representing an ancient clan/family whose continuing line of Aberdeenshire, Angus and Fifer chiefs dates back at least to the early 15th. century and probably much earlier, the Society exists to promote the spirit of clan fellowship, Scottish traditions and friendly relations with other clan and family societies.